StephenBarnes/FactorioModScripts/README.md

 ### Dev environment

-* [Factorio Modding Toolkit](https://github.com/justarandomgeek/vscode-factoriomod-debug) includes a VSCode extension making the program aware of the Factorio API, which can help to catch errors and provides shortcuts to documentation.
+* [Factorio Modding Toolkit](https://github.com/justarandomgeek/vscode-factoriomod-debug/blob/current/doc/workspace.md) includes a VSCode extension making the editor aware of the Factorio API.
+	* I strongly recommend setting this up.
+It is very helpful for catching errors and type-checking, and includes a debugger/profiler.
 * I recommend opening Wube's Lua code directory in a separate IDE window.
 On Linux+Steam it's at `~/.local/share/Steam/steamapps/common/Factorio/data/` but yours might be in [other places](https://wiki.factorio.com/Application_directory).
-You can search through this to find the base game's code for defining prototypes.
+You can search through this to find the base game's code for defining prototypes and locale strings.
+* [Factorio Tools](https://github.com/Hornwitser/factorio_tools) by Hornwitser has command-line tools for debugging/inspecting Factorio-related things, such as figuring out desyncs.
 * I recommend making a simple mod with only an `info.json` file with dependencies on several testing mods so you can toggle them all on and off easily.
-Give it a name like "○○○○○○ testing mods" so it's at the top of the mod list.
+Give it a name like "○○○○○○ Testing mods" so it's at the top of the mod list.
 My current mod has dependencies on `"EditorExtensions", "factoryplanner", "creative-space-platform-hub", "circuit-connector-placement-helper"`.

+Mods useful when developing mods:

+* [Editor Extensions](https://mods.factorio.com/mod/EditorExtensions) by raiguard is useful for testing basically any mod.
+* [Creative Space Platform Hub](https://mods.factorio.com/mod/creative-space-platform-hub) by Quezler is useful for testing stuff involving space platforms.
+* [Noise Tools](https://mods.factorio.com/mod/noise-tools) by Earendel can be used to visualize noise expressions.
+* [Circuit connector placement helper](https://mods.factorio.com/mod/circuit-connector-placement-helper) by Quezler is useful for choosing and placing the circuit connectors of buildings.
+* A planner mod like [Factory Planner](https://mods.factorio.com/mod/factoryplanner) by Therenas is useful for balancing recipes.
+For example, comparing the raw materials needed to make your modded circuit with the raw materials needed to make base-game blue circuits, or comparing the number of machines and electric energy needed by different recipe paths with the same end product.

 ### Libraries